mustafaAwwalRNS/rns-frontend-template/docs/testing.md

   test("the email field should accept input", () => {
     // Also notice the benefit of the setup function we created before. const { emailField } = setup();
-    userEvent.type(emailField, "testing");
+    // See how the userEvent library is mocking the user typing in the field userEvent.type(emailField, "testing");
     expect(emailField).toHaveValue("testing");
   });